Aiden-Peace300/c0723-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 ---

 - How do inline elements affect the document flow?
-  Inline elements only cover the space as bounded by the tags in the HTML element.
+  Inline elements display in a line.
+They do not force the text after them to a new line.
-  Inline elements don't have a top and bottom margin.
+  An anchor (or link) is an example of an inline element.
+You can put several links in a row, and they will display in a line.

 ---